Alonso-del-Arte/chess/doc/Variants.md

 first non-pawn moves of the game are likely to involve both players losing their queens.

-It wasn't clear to me is what happens if there are no valid pawn moves for either side while the move stricture applies.
+It wasn't clear to me if it can happen that there are no valid pawn moves for either side while the move stricture applies.
+That would stall the game, unless we add that to the list of conditions that allows for the move stricture to be removed.

 I verified, thanks to Tavon Strange, that such stalling can occur in this variant.
 Also thanks to Christopher Woods for his help researching this variant.

 The main difficulty for playing on a physical board might be if the first promotion is to a queen, since most likely no queens have been captured at that